 The first Team Bath Drones aircraft was Stingray, an autonomous blended wing body aircraft with a V-tail.
 With a top speed of 60kts, Stingray was able to quickly and accurately deliver humanitarian aid to autonomously identified targets over a range of 10 nautical miles.

 Sky Seeker was a flying wing aircraft which was competed in the IMechE UAS Challenge in 2016.
 Designed with simplicity and aerodynamic efficiency in mind, Sky Seeker was able to autonomously identify targets and deliver its payload accurately over great distances.

-Artemis is the latest Team Bath Drones aircraft.
-The design features steerable landing gear, multifunctional drag rudder/airbrakes and a modular propulsion system.
+Artemis was the Team Bath Drones aircraft for 2017.
+The design featured steerable landing gear, multifunctional drag rudder/airbrakes and a modular propulsion system.
 Its aerodynamic efficiency, intelligent control systems and lightweight structure allow it to deliver its 2kg payload fully autonomously with incredible ease and speed, making it the winning aircraft at the IMechE UAS Challenge 2017.

 Icarus was the 2018 entry for Team Bath Drones to the IMechE UAS Challenge.
 Building on the success of Artemis, Icarus featured a twin rotor design for yaw control and a dolly launch system.
 Increases in the structural and aerodynamic efficiencies meant that Icarus had a payload fraction of 100%, allowing it to carry a 3.5kg payload with ease.
 With these new design features, Icarus won the Innovation prize.

 Our new aircraft is under development.
 Please stay in touch with us through our social media and we will bring you the most up-to-date information.